gregorybesson/PlaygroundUser/README.md

 ## Use your own User controller
 If you want to add an action or modify an existing one.

-1. Create the controller in your Module (extend the AdfabUser one if you want to use its methods)
+1. Create the controller in your Module (extend the PgUser one if you want to use its methods)

-        class UserController extends \AdfabUser\Controller\Frontend\UserController
+        class UserController extends \PgUser\Controller\Frontend\UserController
         {
             public function profileAction ()
             {